-- Deterministic methods (e.g. Chain Ladder, Bornhuetter-Ferguson and Loss ratio methods) for Best Estimate assessment as well as stochastic approaches (e.g. Mack model, Bootstrap) for reserves' volatility estimates. - Experts judgments (e.g. exogenous a priori loss ratios based on P&C pricing or underwriters' departments, market benchmark such as RAA1 patterns) - Tailor made solutions for non-standard segments
+- Deterministic methods (e.g. Chain Ladder, Bornhuetter-Ferguson, Average cost per claim or Loss ratio methods) for Best Estimate assessment as well as stochastic approaches (e.g. Mack model, Bootstrap) for reserves' volatility estimates. - Experts judgments (e.g. exogenous a priori loss ratios based on P&C pricing or underwriters' departments, market benchmark such as RAA1 patterns). - Tailor made solutions like annuity projection by victim for non-standard segments (e.g. Motor and Medical Malpractice segments).

 Deterministic Methods Description Development Factor Method Variations on "Chain-ladder" or "Link Ratio" methods, extended by curve fitting (to predict tail development and for smoothing of development ratios), including extensive graphical visualization and powerful diagnostics.
-Use of market benchmark can complement SCOR data if not sufficient.
+Use of market benchmark can complement the SCOR data, if not sufficient.
 Bornhuetter Ferguson A simple method for blending exposure-based estimates (usually from SCOR pricing database) with experience-based estimates (usually Chain Ladder estimates).
-This technique is used mainly on the most recent underwriting years when the development factors based methods are not appropriate.
-Loss Ratio The loss ratio method is used on most recent underwriting years when the information given by the data is not sufficient and therefore the Chain Ladder and Bornhuetter Ferguson methods are too volatile or when there are no claims data and the methods based on development factors fail.
-Berquist and Sherman Adjustments The Settlement Rate Adjustment method adjusts a triangle of paid claims in reference to settlement rates.
-The Case Reserve Adequacy Adjustment method adjusts a triangle of case reserves (and hence incurred claims), by modelling the adequacy of case reserves.
-In each case, the aim is to end up with a triangle without inherent trends so that the Development Factor Method can be applied without bias.
-Latent Claims Specific Methods The evaluation of reserves for latent claims is usually done through frequency / severity methods using the Manville pattern (for Asbestos claims only), the S-Curves method or Survival Ratio methods.
+This technique is used mainly on the most recent underwriting years when the development factors based methods are not relevant.
+Generalised Cape Cod An extension of the Bornhuetter Ferguson Method, with initial expected loss ratios derived from smoothed development factor based ultimate.
+Benktander A method based on credibility approach between Chain Ladder and Bornhuetter-Ferguson methods, i.e. based on the credibility given to the historical data used for the analysis Loss Ratio The loss ratio method is used on the most recent underwriting year when data is scarce and therefore the Chain Ladder and Bornhuetter Ferguson methods are too volatile or when there are no claims data and the methods based on development factors fail.
+The used loss ratios are based on expert judgements backed by pricing or market information.
+Average cost per claim A method to estimate separately the probability of the claims occurrence and the average cost per claim.
+This is frequently used for large losses as there is not enough data to have consistent results with a method per triangulation Berquist and Sherman Adjustments The Settlement Rate Adjustment adjusts a triangle of paid claims in reference to settlement rates.
+The Case Reserve Adequacy Adjustment adjusts a triangle of case reserves (and hence incurred claims), by modelling the adequacy of case reserves.
+Result Selection A method for comparing results from alternative reserving approaches and selecting a weighted average as a final result, incorporating graphics and diagnostics supporting the selection process.
+Cashflow Projection Estimates the future cash flows (or movements in incurred) in respect of reserve estimates.
+Allows for explicit claim inflation and discounting.